-My final paper at the Faculty of Philosophy was on Jean Paul Sartre’s theory of existentialism and his analyses of Baudelaire’s personality according to the Look of Others theory.
-Etc, etc. You get the picture!
+My final paper at the Faculty of Philosophy was on Jean-Paul Sartre’s theory of existentialism and his analyses of Baudelaire’s personality according to the Look of Others theory.
+Etc., etc. You get the picture.

 Overwhelming museums

-When you go to Louvre, keep the map of the museum in your hands and just try to close your eyes when going through endless corridors and halls in order to reach the section with the Venus de Milo statue, Nice of Samothrace, Egypt exhibition section, Italian painters, Leonardo da Vinci’s Mona Lisa… Otherwise, you will stand still in awe every meter of the way!”, I wrote about my visit back in 2003.
+When you go to Louvre, keep the map of the museum close and just try not to look when going through endless corridors and halls in order to reach the section with the Venus de Milo statue, Nice of Samothrace, Egypt exhibition section, Italian painters, or Leonardo da Vinci’s Mona Lisa.

-And when ever I thought about it later, I knew I made the right decision, that was the right way to visit the Louvre for the first time.
+And whenever I thought about it later, I knew I made the right decision, that was the right way to visit the Louvre for the first time.

 Dreamy Versailles

-Famous minds in the same district
+Famous minds

 I remember sitting at the cafe having a quick coffee, thinking how amazing that time must have been with all the great minds gathering in one place, right here!